winansks/Systems-Thinking-in-a-Bioeconomy_/Text_dft.md

 • Map a simple human-system (e.g., a mentoring program, a campus ambassador network, or a student-recruitment pipeline) and identify opportunities to embed empathy and impact in its design.

-• Reflect on their role as system-designers (students, ambassadors, facilitators) and consider how their actions can amplify or inhibit systemic empathy and impact.
+• Reflect on our role as for example a system-designers (students, ambassadors, facilitators) and consider how our actions can amplify or inhibit systemic empathy and impact.

 **Key Questions**